born 1545/50

 died after Prag (?), 14.
 Oct 1591

+Hans Hoffmann's widow received the final installment of these commissions on May 31, 1609.
+As a painter in the Nuremberg period after Dürer, Hans Hoffmann is an important representative of a "Dürer Renaissance," during which copies of Dürer's works were also created.
 His only known pupil in Nuremberg was Georg Karl (Carl), who later moved to Munich, where he worked for the Bavarian duke from at least 1590.
-In 1593 he acquired the right to become a master craftsman; he was still alive in 1611.
+In 1593, he acquired the right of master craftsman; He was still alive in 1611.

 Style: Manierism